 The Zionist Idea: A Historical Analysis and ReaderThe Jewish Publication Society #ad - A classic since its initial publication in 1959, rabbi abraham isaac kook, including theodor herzl, Chaim Weizmann, Ahad Ha-Am, Vladimir Jabotinsky, Louis Brandeis, Judah Magnes, The Zionist Idea is an anthology of writings by the leading thinkers of the Zionist movement, Mordecai Kaplan, Max Nordau, Martin Buber, and David Ben-Gurion.

-A History of Zionism: From the French Revolution to the Establishment of the State of IsraelSchocken #ad - A History of Zionism: From the French Revolution to the Establishment of the State of Israel #ad - From one of the most distinguished historians of our time comes the definitive general history of the Zionist movement.
+A History of Zionism: From the French Revolution to the Establishment of the State of IsraelSchocken #ad - From one of the most distinguished historians of our time comes the definitive general history of the Zionist movement.

 1949 the First IsraelisSimon & Schuster #ad - Decades after its publication in the United States, Segev’s groundbreaking book is still required reading for anyone who wants to understand Israel’s past and future.
 Historian and journalist Tom Segev stirred up controversy in Israel upon the first publication of 1949.
 The new country of Israel faced challenges on all sides.